Westlake High School (Louisiana): History

 Until Westlake High's founding in 1914, Westlake students attended Lake Charles High School.
 Mr. S.P.
 Arnett organized the establishment of a high school building on Sulphur Avenue.
 The building was made of red bricks painted yellow, and became known as the "yellow brick building".
 An auditorium/gymnasium, called the "red brick building," opened in 1936.
 The first yearbook, "Big Horn," was printed in 1946.
 That year, homecoming and American football were established.
 A new high school building was added to the Sulphur Avenue campus in 1949.

 The high school moved to its current campus on Garden Drive in January 1967, and the Sulphur Avenue campus became known as S.P.
 Arnett Junior High School (now S.P.
 Arnett Middle School).
 The current Garden Drive building initially had 16 classrooms in 100000 sqft of space; additional classrooms were installed later.

 Campus

-The current complex includes; along with classrooms, administrative space, and faculty lounges; six lecture halls/science rooms, a 1,000-seat auditorium, a library, a cafeteria, band rooms, a vocational workshop, a business laboratory, chorus rooms, a writing and language laboratory, and two sickrooms.
+The current complex includes; along with classrooms, administrative space, and faculty lounges; two science rooms, a 1,000-seat auditorium, a library, a cafeteria, a band room, a vocational workshop, a writing and language laboratory.